python/devguide/triaging.rst

 * PRs that are no longer relevant.
 This includes:
     - PRs proposing fixes for bugs that can no longer be reproduced
-    - PRs proposing changes that have been rejected by Python core developers elsewhere (e.g. in an issue or a PEP rejection notice).
+    - PRs proposing changes that have been rejected by Python core developers elsewhere (e.g. in an issue or a PEP rejection notice)

 Triagers can also make use of the ``invalid`` and ``stale`` labels to suggest that a PR may be suitable for closure.
 For more information, see the